RV Batteries and Battery Boxes – Everything you Need to Know!

 Winter Storage for RV Batteries

-a C camper in the snow
+a class C camper in the snow

 If you store your RV for the winter, there are a few things to do to make sure your RV batteries stay in good condition.
 Leaving the batteries as they are all winter will cause them to discharge little by little, leaving you with a flat battery in the spring.
 This is bad for the life of the battery.
 Also, a partially-discharged battery can freeze whereas a charged battery won’t freeze.
 To avoid these problems, consider removing your batteries from your rig and storing them at home.
 Check the voltage once a month while your vehicle is in storage to be sure they’re functioning properly, and charge them if they dip below 80%.